kryptoworx-io/kx-signal-native-fragments/README.md

 ### Integration notes

+These projects provide native libraries which are loaded at runtime from the libsignalClient and zkgroup libraries.

+## Instructions for Windows

 These projects provide native libraries (dlls) for Windows via Eclipse plugin fragments.

 Currently, the inclusion of the fragment is not enough to make the dynamic code load work from within